 Stuart Manley, who ran a bookstore with his wife called Barter Books, was sorting a box he had bought at an auction in 2000 when he came across an original “Keep Calm and Carry On” poster.
-They hung it up in their store, and because of its popularity with their patrons, began to make and sell copies of the long-lost poster.
-From there the snowball began to roll and other companies began to use the design on all sorts of different products.
+They hung it up in their store, and because of its popularity with their patrons, they began to make and sell copies of the long-lost poster.
+From there, the snowball began to roll, and other companies started using the design on all sorts of different products.
 “Keep Calm and Carry On” had just been commercialized.